kanjirz50/mt_ialp2016/README.md

 A translation system and a translated text will be created under the directory.

+## Pre-Processing

+`script/ja_prepro.pl` deletes Japanese name era and yomigana.
+(Yomigana is Japanese writing system for showing how to pronounce a word.)

+`script/en_prepro/pl` lowercases all alphabetic characters.

 ## Post-processing

 `script/ja_postpro.pl` is a post processing-script for chunking numeric representations.